ahendriksen/on_the_fly/docs/_sources/readme.md.txt

 * Documentation: [https://ahendriksen.github.io/on_the_fly]

-## Readiness

-The author of this package is in the process of setting up this package for optimal usability.
-The following has already been completed:

-- [ ] Documentation
-    - A package description has been written in the README
-    - Documentation has been generated using `make docs`, committed, and pushed to GitHub.
-	- GitHub pages have been setup in the project settings with the "source" set to "master branch /docs folder".

 ## Getting Started

 It takes a few steps to setup On the fly machine learning for improving image resolution in tomography on your